Leonard Greene

 Leonard Michael Greene (June 8, 1918 – November 30, 2006) was an American inventor and aerodynamics engineer who held more than 200 patents, many of which are aviation-related.
 He is most well known for his contributions to aviation technology, including his invention, the Aircraft Stall Warning device, which warns pilots when a deadly aerodynamic stall is imminent.
 To build the device, Greene established the Safe Flight Instrument Corporation in 1946.

 Apart from his inventive life, Greene also served as the founder and president of the Institute for Socioeconomic Studies, a think tank to address issues such as poverty and social awareness.
 Additionally, he co-founded the Corporate Angel Network, a charitable organization that flies patients in corporate aircraft.
 In 1991, he was inducted into the National Inventors Hall of Fame.
-Greene died on November 30, 2006 at the age of 88 in Mamaroneck, New York.
+Greene died on November 30, 2006, at the age of 88 in Mamaroneck, New York.
 The cause was complications from lung cancer.

 Early life and family

 Leonard M. Greene was born in New York City on June 8, 1918.
 Max Greene, his chemist father, and Lyn Furman Greene, his artist mother, encouraged their son to create his own toys.
 His parents made him a gift of their old stove, which he could take apart.
 Greene experienced poverty as a youth during the Depression and never forgot it.
-When Leonard was 16, his father had passed away.
+When Leonard was 16, his father died.

 Greene first married Beverly Kaufman, with whom he had three children; this, however, ended in divorce.
 Then, he adopted four children of his second wife, Phyllis Saks Greene, with whom he had another child.
 Phyllis Saks Greene, an heiress of the Saks Fifth Avenue department store family, died in 1965.
-Greene’s third marriage was to Joyce Teck Meller in 1967, which also ended up in divorce in 2005.
+Greene's third marriage was to Joyce Teck Meller in 1967, which also ended up in divorce in 2005.

 A son from the second marriage, Donald Greene, died September 11, 2001, abroad United Airlines Flight 93 when it crashed in Pennsylvania.

 Education

 Leonard Greene graduated in 1938 from the City College of New York with a B.S. in Chemistry, and went on to receive a M.S. in aeronautical engineering.
-He received a pilot’s license at the age of 19 and later did postgraduate work in aeronautics at the Guggenheim School of Aeronautics at New York University.
+He received a pilot license at the age of 19 and later did postgraduate work in aeronautics at the Guggenheim School of Aeronautics at New York University.

 In 1977, he was awarded the degree of Doctor of Civil Law honoris causa by Pace University.